Holographic Einstein rings of a black hole with a global monopole: The global monopole solution in the spherically symmetric AdS black hole

 \section{The global monopole solution in the spherically symmetric AdS black hole}

 As stated in~\cite{Barriola1989}, monopoles formed as a result of a gauge-symmetry breaking are similar to elementary particles.
 Most of their energy is concentrated in a small region near the monopole core.
 In this paper, we would like to consider global monopoles, resulting from a global symmetry breaking.
-The simpliest model that gives rise to global monopoles is described by the Lagrangian

-where $\phi^a$ is a triplet of scalar fields, $a=1,2,3$.
-The model has a global $O(3)$ symmetry, which is spontaneously broken to $U(1)$.
-The field configuration describing a monopole is

-where $x^ax_a=r^2$.
-The spherically symmetric AdS black hole solution with a global monopole can be expressed as \cite{Barriola1989,Hu:2020lkg}
+The asymptotically locally AdS black hole solution with a global monopole can be expressed as \cite{Barriola1989,Hu:2020lkg}

 where